matheuslaidler/github-style-remaster/README.md

 # Github MLaidler Style - Remaster Hugo Theme
-Modified version of the Hugo theme, Github-Style, to fit my personal static pages theme
+Modified version of the Hugo theme, Github-Style, to fit my personal static pages theme - 'repository just to save this'

  - If you want to modify my menu, u can go on and edit the html file: 'layouts/partials/header.html'

->Please, do NOT use my images;

->Favor, NÃO utilizar minhas imagens;

 ### Download
 Check our release to download the latest zip file version.